stormchaserroleplaying/stormchaserRPG/Species/Beastkin/Kitsune/index.md

 You have +1d to Perception.
 Additionally, [scent](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/Special/#scent) is an [imprecise sense](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/Senses/#imprecise-senses) for you with a range of 30 feet.

 ### Tricksy Magic
 You know the [Minor Illusion](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Illusion/#minor-illusion) cantrip.
 You can cast the [Mischief]() spell a number of times equal to your Charisma modifier.
-Charisma is your spellcasting ability for these spells.
+Charisma is your spellcasting attribute for these spells.

 ## Size
 Regardless of their form, Kitsune are generally slender and slight in stature.
 Your size is Medium.